 It’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball, unfortunately.
-Thankfully, there is an alternative that, while not foolproof, is as close as we’re likely to get.
+Thankfully, there is an alternative that, and while it is not foolproof, is as close as we’re likely to get.
 Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your betting strategy.

 Thankfully, technology has made their lives a bit easier than in the good ol’ days of paper and pencil.
-Algorithms help them sort through all of that information, identify key pieces of data and then finalize the lines.
+Algorithms help them sort through all of that information, identify key pieces of data, and then finalize the lines.

 - Team and player stats: Sports and stats go hand-in-hand.
 By using the right information during your handicapping process, you can get a picture of how players have been trending, where teams are strongest and weakest, and more.

-- Team and player performance: This category uses information such as straight-up and against the spread performances for both the entire team and for individual players.
+- Team and player performance: This category uses information such as straight-up and against the spread (ATS) performances for both the entire team and for individual players.
 These are often broken down into a variety of smaller categories.